paulinia/pilang/README.md

 # pilang
-An esotheric language for fun
+An esoteric language for fun

 ## Syntax